fsantanna/dceu/doc/manual.md

 Ceu is in **experimental stage**.
 Both the compiler and runtime can become very slow.

-In the rest of this Section, we introduce the two key aspects of Ceu that justify its existence:
+In the rest of this Section, we introduce the two key aspects of Ceu:
 *Structured Deterministic Concurrency* and *Event Signaling Mechanisms*.
-Then, we also introduce two other key aspects of the Ceu, which do not appear in other languages:
+Then, we also introduce two other key aspects of the language, which do not appear in other languages:
 *Hierarchical Tags* and *Integration with C*.

 [1]: https://fsantanna.github.io/sc.html